Hellenic Merchant Marine in World War II

 There were 583 Greek-flagged merchant vessels of all kinds in 1939 with an approximate total capacity of 1.8 million tonnes.
 At the end of the war in 1945, 126 ships remained with a total capacity of about 0.5 million tonnes.
 In other words, 78 per cent of the ships were lost equating to 72 per cent capacity.
 Of the fleet of small motor sailing boats, 483 were lost, or 68 per cent of their total number.
 The Greek Merchant Marine had 20,000 seafarers distributed aboard Greek-owned ships with a Greek or foreign flag, on foreign-owned vessels, and aboard many small sailing, fishing and motor boats.
 The latter were pushed hard on the Greek seas during the hostile occupation as they were the main means of communication between the islands and the mainland country.

-Existing evidence from different sources used to attempt to accurately determine the number of the Greek sailors lost during World War II is contradictory in many cases with regards to the actual figures and/or names of those lost.
+Existing evidence from different sources used to attempt to accurately determine the number of the Greek sailors lost during World War II is contradictory in many cases with regards to the actual divs and/or names of those lost.
 The best and most conservative approach presents the following categories of lost seamen:

 Losses of Greek seamen on ships under Greek flag 1,547